dimajix/flowman-demo-weather/README.md

 # Flowman Weather Demo

-This project is a demonstration of the capabilities of Flowman.
+This project demonstrates some capabilities of Flowman.
 It provides an initial understanding of the project setup, but also shows how to set up a database for execution metrics, the Flowman History Server and Prometheus & Grafana to collect and show execution metrics.